Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Comparison with Straight-Through Estimator

 \section{Comparison with Straight-Through Estimator}

-This section discusses the relationship between the straight-through estimator (STE), a more direct method for finding permutations, and WM in terms of singular vectors.
-STE uses a dataset to find permutation matrices with a small barrier value.
-This section also explains that STE and WM are based on fundamentally different principles, and shows how this difference significantly impacts LMC among three or more models.
+This section discusses the relationship between the straight-through estimator (STE), a more direct permutation search method, and WM in terms of singular vectors.
+STE uses a dataset to find permutations with a small barrier value.
+We also explain that STE and WM are based on fundamentally different principles and show how this difference impacts LMC among three or more models.